-Plus, thousands of companies are still using old live chat solutions that haven’t been updated in years.
+Plus, thousands of companies still use old, legacy live chat solutions.
 Some of these antiquated systems don’t offer key features such as chat history, CRM integration or mobile optimisation – making for an inflexible communication channel.

 Denouncing the live chat slayers and naysayers

 ‘Messaging’ apps that declare the death of live chat offer solutions to these problems.
 They suggest either a reversion to the ‘trusty’ (tedious) phone call, or non-live forms of chat such as messaging and texting.
-The idea is that no ‘live’ promise is made, but that conversations are sustained over the course of time whenever each participant becomes available to reply – much like WhatsApp or iMessage, for example.
+The idea is that the brand doesn’t make any ‘live’ promises.
+Instead, conversations are sustained over the course of time whenever each participant becomes available to reply.
+(Much like WhatsApp or iMessage, for example.)